bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Arduino-Code/README.md

 There might also be some left over redundant stuff in the code.
 You can ignore it or remove it.

+## Getting the data into Domoticz

 You need to create a virtual hardware and virtual devices in Domoticz for the sketch to send to.
+(Hardware-> new Dummy hardware -> Create virtual Sensors).
+After you added the Dummy hardware you can create virtual sensors.
-So if you want to see the burner percentage create a percentage sensor in Domoticz.
+If you want to f.i. see the burner percentage create a percentage sensor in Domoticz.
-Write down the ID so you can use it in the sketch.
+Write down the IDX so you can use it in the sketch (Devices -> search for device -> note IDX in second column).

+Copy the sketch and library to your disk (best method: click on the file, choose 'raw' and save), change the device IDX numbers and the IP address etc in the sketch to the values of your setup.
+Then upload the sketch to your Arduino.
+And for reading out the regular parameters you are done.
+Devices are updated every 30 seconds (or when they change).

+If you want to change the temperature you need the correct thermostat and some additional wrapping code that can write the correct EMS register.

 ## Methods to read and write to the bus